MDF Recovery

 Seed Round in 2014

-Magpie Polymers SAS, based in Saint Pierre Les Nemours, France, specializes in advanced filtration technology designed for the selective removal of transition metals from industrial waste and process water.
-Established in 2011, the company has developed patented filtration resins that efficiently capture valuable metals such as platinum, palladium, rhodium, and gold, even in challenging conditions with high concentrations of other metals and organics.
-This technology is particularly effective across a broad pH range, including highly acidic environments.
-By utilizing coordination chemistry, Magpie Polymers' solutions not only recover precious metals that would otherwise be lost but also enhance the economic performance of their clients.
-The company operates as a subsidiary of Italmatch Chemicals S.p.A. since 2017.
+Magpie Polymers SAS, established in 2011 and based in Saint Pierre Les Nemours, France, specializes in advanced filtration technology designed for the selective removal of transition metals from industrial waste and process water.
+The company has developed innovative, patented filtration resins that efficiently capture precious metals, including platinum, palladium, rhodium, and gold, even in challenging conditions with high concentrations of other metals and organic compounds.
+This technology is particularly effective across a wide pH range, including concentrated acidic environments.
+By utilizing coordination chemistry, Magpie Polymers not only recovers valuable metals that would typically be lost but also enhances operational efficiency for its customers.
+The company's filtration solutions are designed to be easily integrated into existing systems, outperforming traditional ion-exchange resins in terms of selectivity, loading capacity, and stability in complex effluents.
+Magpie Polymers operates as a subsidiary of Italmatch Chemicals S.p.A. as of July 2017.